 Doug's racing contributed to the visibility and credibility Torker gained at major events and in BMX magazines as the sport expanded nationwide.

-In recognition of his accomplishments on the track and his role in BMX’s early growth, Doug Davis was inducted into the National BMX Hall of Fame in 2017, honoring both his competitive success and his lasting impact on the sport.
+In recognition of his accomplishments on the track and his role in BMX's early growth, Doug Davis was inducted into the USA BMX Hall of Fame in 2017, honoring both his competitive success and his lasting impact on the sport.